Shorthand/software-engineer-test/README.md

 ### Submitting your solution

+Clone this repo and create a new, private repository to use as the remote origin.

-Fork this repository, make your fork private, create your solution in your fork, then add @ckortekaas and @rickyrobinson to your fork, and let us know that you've completed the challenge.
+Create your solution there and, when it's ready, add @ckortekaas to your fork, and let us know that you've completed the challenge.

 ---